 For the dough:

-- 420 g water
+- 420 g (1 3/4 cups) water

-- 50 g eggs
+- 50 g (1/4 cup) eggs or 1 large egg

-- 45 g fresh yeast
+- 45 g (1 1/2 oz) fresh yeast

-- 18 g salt
+- 18 g (1 tablespoon plus 1/2 teaspoon) salt

-- 100 g granulated sugar
+- 100 g (1/2 cup) granulated sugar

-- 20 g honey
+- 20 g (1 tablespoon) honey

-- 70 g butter
+- 70 g (5 tablespoons) butter

-- 400 g beurre de tourage or dry butter (see notes above)
+- 400 g (14 oz) beurre de tourage or dry butter (see notes above)

 For the egg wash:

-- 300 g egg yolks
+- 55 g (2 oz) egg yolks or 3 egg yolks

-- 30 g heavy whipping cream
+- 30 g (2 tablespoons) heavy whipping cream

 Instructions

-Make the dough:
+Make the Dough:

-- Flatten the dough to knock out the air, then roll it out into a large rectangle according to the width of the beurre de tourage and double its length.
-Place it in the freezer for 5 minutes, then in the refrigerator for 15 minutes.
-Place the beurre de tourage in the middle of the dough, fold the dough from each side up and over to cover the butter.
+- After rising, flatten the dough to release the air, then roll it out into a large rectangle, with the width matching the beurre de tourage and double its length.
+Place the dough in the freezer for 5 minutes, then transfer it to the refrigerator for 15 minutes.

-Make the egg wash:
+Make the Egg Wash:

-Forming the croissants:
+Forming the Croissants:

-Finishing and baking:
+Finishing and Baking:

-- Preheat the oven to 175°C/350°F.
+- Preheat the oven to 175°C / 350°F.

 Notes